Generalized Zurek's bound on the cost of an individual classical or quantum computation: Preliminaries

-We will be interested in two properties of the physically instantiated computation $\xM$.
-The first one is the probability of output $y$ given input $x$, averaged across the choice of initial bath states,
+We will be interested in two properties of the computation $\xM$ as instantiated by the protocol $\PP$.
+The first property is the conditional probability of output $y$ given input $x$, averaged across bath states: